NVE/ebm/docs/source/area/methods.rst

 -------------------
 New area in the model is added in two ways.
 Either by replacing demolished area or by building new area.
 When area is replaced by demolishion the total amount of area does not change, but it gets updated to the newest building code standard.
 Demolishion is controlled by the s-curve.
-When constructing new area the total amount of area grows.The model has two different methods for forecasting area newly built area.
+When constructing new area the total amount of area grows.
+The model has two different methods for forecasting newly built area.
 One method for residental area and another for non-residental area.

 Non-residental area